chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 #### Avoiding a `v1.0` PureScript language release

-When people announce "Language X is now '1.0!'", it tends to draw a lot of focus and a lot of traffic.
+When people announce "Language X is now `1.0`!", it tends to draw a lot of focus and a lot of traffic.
 People probably think, "Wow!
 It's now stable enough to be used to write all my programs."

-In reality, many would misunderstand a `v1.0` PureScript language release.
-They would likely understand it as a `v1.0` PureScript ecosystem.
+In short, one core contributor believes that many would perceive a `v1.0` release as a `v1.0` ecossytem release.
 The language could be considered 'good enough' for a `v1.0`.
 However, the ecosystem is definitely not.

 What good is a `v1.0` language, if
 - the dependency managers are still unfriendly to users?